 well as, many upgrades to the building and property.
 Most recently, on September 22,

-2007 the handicap accessible Lift was dedicated by current Pastor Timothy Van Heest.
+2007 the handicap accessible Lift was dedicated by former Pastor Timothy Van Heest.

 Knox Reformed Church is a friendly community church providing many resources to